mohitjain/mohitjain/_posts/2012-12-21-how-to-improve-templates-in-backbone-js-learning-backbone-js.md

 ![Defining external templates in backbone js](/wp-content/uploads/2012/12/defining-templates-in-backbone-js.png)

-Similarly what we had in previous lesson.
-Nice and cool.
-So this makes our life much more easier to define the templates in an external file and then just call it when we need it.
-And we can structure out html code of the template pretty easily.
+Similarly what we had in the previous lesson.
+Beautiful and cool.
+So this makes our life much easier to define the templates in an external file and then just call it when we need it.
+And we can structure out HTML code of the template pretty easily.

-Thats all for this lesson.
+That's all for this lesson.
 Now thing about one object.
 How about displaying multiple objects. `ul` and `li` tags.
-Good thing is backbone js has collection view for that.
-Lets see that in next lesson.
+The good thing is backbone js has collection view for that.
+Let's see that in next lesson.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.